-We asked a range of authors, artists, and poets to suggest the books that bring them solace and/or understanding in this age of political rancor.
-Two dozen or so responded.
+We asked a range of authors and creative types to name books that bring solace or understanding in this age of rancor.
+More than two dozen responded.
 Here are picks from the visionary novelist, essayist, and Twitter aficionado Margaret Atwood.

 Latest book: Hag-Seed